-This dialog allows you to access a pre-routing setup report and configure routing strategies and other options in relation to use of the Situs Autorouter.
-The Situs Autorouter uses advanced topological mapping to first define the routing path then calls on a variety of proven routing algorithms to convert this 'human-like' path to a high-quality route.
+This dialog allows the designer to access a pre-routing setup report, and configure routing strategies, and other options, in relation to use of the Situs Autorouter.
+The Situs Autorouter uses advanced topological mapping to first define the routing path, then calls on a variety of proven routing algorithms to convert this 'human-like' path to a high-quality route.
 As an integral part of the PCB Editor, it follows the PCB electrical and routing rule definitions.

 The Situs Routing Strategies dialog can be accessed from the PCB Editor in the following ways:

-The dialog's controls are divided into two main regions.
-The only difference in controls between the two access methods is the button at the bottom of the dialog left of the Cancel button.
+The dialog's controls are divided over two main regions, as described hereafter.
+The only difference in controls between the two access methods is the button at the bottom of the dialog, to the immediate left of the Cancel button.
 When accessing to perform setup only (not route), this appears as the standard OK button.
 Clicking this will save changes to user-defined routing strategies.
 When accessing to route the entire board, it appears as the Route All button.
 Clicking this will attempt to route the board in accordance with the currently selected routing strategy.

 Routing Setup Report

 The report lists potential problems that could affect router performance.
-These warnings can include routing layers that have their routing direction set to Any.
-Where possible, hints are provided in order to help in the better preparation of the design for autorouting.
-Any errors/warnings/hints that are listed should be scrutinized and, if needed, the corresponding routing rules adjusted before proceeding to route the design.
+Such warnings can include routing layers that have their routing direction set to Any.
+Where possible, hints are provided in order to advise in the better preparation of the design for autorouting.
+Any errors/warnings/hints that are listed should be scrutinized and, if needed, the corresponding routing rules adjusted, before proceeding to route the design.

 It is essential that any routing-related rule violations are resolved before starting the Autorouter.
 Not only can violations prevent routing at the location of the violation, they can also greatly slow the Autorouter as it continually attempts to route an unrouteable area.

-Edit Layer Directions - click this button to access the Layer Directions dialog in which you can modify the routing directions for signal layers as required.
+Edit Layer Directions - click this button to access the Layer Directions dialog, from where you can modify the routing directions for signal layers as required.